 Kickstarter Marketing Tips

 Crowdfunding is a great way to start a business.
 It provides market research while increasing capital.
-It allows you maintain equity in your business since it does not require Angel investors or venture capital.
+It allows you to maintain equity in your business since it does not require Angel investors or venture capital.
 Crowdfunding is online marketing at its best, connecting individuals with shared interests, needs, and beliefs.

 However, most Kickstarter campaigns (about 66%) fail to meet the “all or nothing” standard required to raise funds from pledges.
 Sometimes, it may be that the product does not generate interest.
 But often, it is because the entrepreneurs in charge lack the marketing strategy to drive their campaign.

 Kickstarter Marketing Tip # 1: Product Analysis

 Campaigns on Kickstarter work well with products that are a mix of standard everyday product with unique and innovative features.

 Innovative products that identify a problem that requires solution always have an opportunity on Kickstarter.
 The Fidget Cube took a fresh and positive look at the benefits of “fidgeting” at work and took advantage of the need that had no solution.